ASoldo/vue-vdebug/README.md

 You can downlaod 'vsc-vdebug' from Extensions Tab and quickly remove all v-debug directives.
 Just press 'CTRL/CMD' + P and type '>VSC VDebug Clean' or '>VDebug Clean' or '>Clean'

+# Notice:
+VSC-VDebug will clean your code by following 'Left Side' rule.
+It's the best practice to group your v-debug directives at the end of the tag.

 # Contributors are welcome ❤️❤️❤️!
 git -> https://github.com/ASoldo/vsc-vdebug